Join us and make YOUR mark on the World!

 Learn more about our company, selection process, position types and security clearances by visiting our Career site.

 This position requires a Department of Energy (DOE) Q-level clearance.
-Also, you must have the ability to obtain and maintain Sensitive Compartmented Information (SCI) access.
 If you are selected, we will initiate a Federal background investigation to determine if you meet eligibility requirements for access to classified information or matter.
 In addition, all L or Q cleared employees are subject to random drug testing.
 Q-level clearance requires U.S. citizenship.
 For additional information, please see DOE Order 472.2.

 Pre-Employment Drug Test